-These photons carry high-spatial frequency information and are usually accessible through measurements with longer acquisition times, which may result in saturation of the pixels at the center of the diffraction patterns.
-Therefore, MEF (Fig.~\ref{fig:schematic-mef}b) can be employed as a preprocessing step in ptychography to achieve a diffraction-limited resolution.
-We briefly review the conventional MEF strategy~\cite{Baksh2016, Rose2018} before presenting our solution.
-For every scan position, multiple diffraction patterns $n_i(\pixel)$ are recorded for varying acquisition times $t_i$ ($i=1, \ldots, K$), where $K$ denotes the number of acquisitions and $\pixel$ represents the pixel index.
-The background estimate $b_i(\pixel)$ characterizes camera readout noise.
-A simple correction for background noise is the subtraction from the diffraction patterns $n_i^+(\pixel) := \max{\left(0, n_i(\pixel) - b_i(\pixel)\right)}$, where the max operation enforces nonnegativity.
-For every acquisition time $t_i$, there is an associated flux factor $c_i \approx t_i$.
-These patterns are then fused together into an estimated diffraction intensity $\mathcal{I}(\pixel)$ based on maximum likelihood estimation (MLE) under the assumption of Poisson noise (see supplementary section \ref{sec:B}):
+These photons carry high-spatial-frequency information and are usually accessible through measurements with longer acquisition times.
+However, this may result in the saturation of the pixels at the center of the diffraction patterns due to the limited dynamic range of the detector.
+To overcome this limitation, high dynamic range (HDR) imaging can be employed as a preprocessing step in CDI before phase retrieval.